Nodulaire/ELK-Ansible/Documentation/README.md

 ## What's ELK

-ELK is the short nickname for Elasticsearch - Logstash - Kibana who are in order : the database, the data processor / parser and the graphic interface.
+ELK is the short nickname for Elasticsearch - Logstash - Kibana who are in order: the database, the data processor / parser and the graphic interface.

 ### Logstash